 Like breathing, swallowing is a reflex and essential to everyday life.
 Humans swallow at least 500 times a day; around three times an hour during sleep, once per minute while awake and more often during meals.

 Eating and drinking can be uncomfortable, stressful and even dangerous for a person with swallowing difficulties.
-If not managed properly, swallowing difficulties can result in life threatening medical conditions, such as choking, poor nutrition, compromised chest health and dehydration.
+If not appropriately managed, swallowing difficulties can result in life-threatening medical conditions, such as choking, poor nutrition, compromised chest health and dehydration.

 An individual with dysphagia may not cope with certain types of food and drink.
 Symptoms of dysphagia, such as coughing, gurgling voice and difficulty managing saliva, can make eating and drinking in front of friends and family difficult and sometimes embarrassing.
 These problems can lead to anxiety, depression and social isolation.

 The good news is that there are ways of eating and drinking that can reduce or remove these problems.
 This is when a speech pathologist might get involved.

 The role of a speech pathologist in treating dysphagia

 Speech pathologists can provide support to ensure that mealtimes are safe and enjoyable for children and adults with dysphagia.